input-output-hk/essential-cardano-content/content/glossary/throughput.md

 image_text: ""
 ---

-**Throughput**: the volume of data processed by a system in a given amount of time.
+The volume of data processed by a system in a given amount of time.